ToastCoder/restore-env/README.md

 # restore-env
-Linux bash script which automatically reinstalls and fixes environment when my system is resetted
+Linux bash script which automatically reinstalls and fixes environment when my system is done a reset.